Eliez-alx/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to moves all files beginning with an uppercase to directory/tmp/u and directory will exist when run script
+script to delete all files in current working directory that end with~